BomberFish/SwiftTop/README.md

 ## TODO

-- More process details (threads, open files, open ports, mapped modules, etc)
+- More process details (threads, open files, open ports, ~~mapped modules~~, etc)
 - Implement other features from CocoaTop
 - Test more on macOS

 ## Building for iOS

 Run `./ipabuild.sh`.
 It's that easy.
 If you want a debug build, append the `--debug` argument.
-You will need at least Xcode 14 (for the main app), a recent version of ldid (for fakesigning), and Theos (for the roothelper) installed.
+You will need at least Xcode 14 (for the main app), a modern version of ldid (for fakesigning w/ entitlements), and Theos (for the roothelper) installed.

 ## Building for macOS

-**TODO**
+### TODO

 ## Licencing